The Cooperacy governance is the way participants take decisions in Cooperacy, according to cooperation science insights.

 on the most simple form of

-doing something together.
+or more people doing something together.

 It is advised every project should have maximum 148 people and two coordinators.
 A single coordinator is considered provisory, while projects may also decide to elect everyone as coordinator to experiment diffuse governance.